16 October 2018

 Like elsewhere, there are some limitations and it’s wise to be aware of them at the beginning of your journey with AWS Lambda.

 There’s also a limit for 1000 concurrent executions by default, however, it can be increased if needed.
-Additionally, every function is executed in a context where it has 512 MB of ephemeral disk capacity which can be used as cache.
-We’ll focus on how to use that in the second part of the article.
+Additionally, every function is executed in a context where it has 512 MB of ephemeral disk capacity which can be used as a cache.

 We know the basics, so it’s a perfect time to run some code.
 Let’s write our first serverless “hello world” application.